Trauma and Addiction – IN PERSON

 - Participants will be able explain the importance of Health literacy, identify three domains of Health Literacy, identify three levels of Health literacy, explain how Health Literacy is assessed, and the role of a Healthcare Navigator.

-- Participants will identify the harmful BIOPSYCHOSOCIAL effects of addiction on the individual, family, community, and society at larger.
+- Participants will identify the harmful biopsychosocial effects of addiction on the individual, family, community, and society at large.

 - Participants will demonstrate understanding of how to use the Active Ingredient Approach to treatment of PTSD, and the structure of treatment by identifying the 4 stages, and method of application via case examples.

-- Participant will I identify and select relevant assessment instrument to administer to trauma and addiction patients in the assessment process.
+- Participants will demonstrate understanding of relevant assessment instruments to administer to trauma and addiction patients in the assessment process as well as the ability to provide trauma informed care in delivery of assessments.

 - Participants will be able to explain how to support resiliency and competency in recovery from trauma and addiction, and how to support resiliency and competency via treatment delivery.